owncloud-archive/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 ownCloud evaluates either the exit code returned from ClamAV or parses the stdout response to retrieve the result of the scan.
-Based on ownCloud’s evaluation of the reponse, an appropriate response is then taken, such as recording a log message, or deleting the file.
+Based on ownCloud’s evaluation of the response, an appropriate response is then taken, such as recording a log message, or deleting the file.

 .. important:: File Cache